 Under Real Time Information (RTI), details of the employees and their pay must be sent online to HMRC on or before the date the employees are paid.
-Existing small businesses (up to nine employees) can make one report per month by the last payday in the month.
 You also need to report taxable benefits (by 6 July) provided in respect of each individual.
 It's now almost impossible to run a payroll without a computer and special payroll software.
 HMRC provides some free software but that can only be used for payrolls with up to nine employees.
 Payroll is something many small businesses get outside help with.